opadalin/amp-23/README.md

 ### Design Patterns as a First Line of Defence Delivery Model

-I aim to create a model framework to be delivered to team commitments that can be used to kick-start a project.
+I aim to create a model to be delivered to team commitments that can be used to kick-start a project.
 My vision is that teams will be able to use this model to create their first proof-of-concept and start building a straw pipe for the customer with flexible templates on how to approach different design problems, and always with Secure by Design principles in mind.

 #### The Delivery Model